Click Here> Upcoming PresentATIONS

 “Remember that with all the myths you hear about Medicaid, the laws were never intended to impoverish both spouses because one needs care”

-Going on Medicaid Means My Wife and I will Lose Everything We Have: Half True
+Myth 1 “Going On Medicaid Means My Wife And I will Lose Everything We Have”

-So Before Going On Medicaid We Should Give All Our Money to Our Kids so the Government Doesn’t Get It: Wrong
+Myth 3 “Before Going On Medicaid We Should Give All Our Money To Our Kids So The Government Doesn’t Get It”

-There is a 5 year Look Back if you transferred assets outside of your marriage, that means the kids, and you can get into big trouble if you do it wrong.
-The Department of Social and Health Services (DSHS) that manages Medicaid doesn’t want you to simply give hundreds of thousands to your adult children for safe keeping, then expect the government to pay for your care.
-Get legal advice from a Medicaid Planning Attorney if you feel you want to do this.
+The state has a mandatory 5 year “Look Back” for Medicaid applications.
+If you transferred assets outside of your marriage, including children, the state can impose a penalty.
+The Department of Social and Health Services (DSHS), which manages Medicaid, doesn’t want you to simply give hundreds of thousands of dollars to your adult children for safe keeping and then expect the government to pay for your care.
+Get legal advice from a Medicaid Planning Attorney.

-Any Community We’re In Will Kick Us Out If We Apply for Medicaid: Wrong, Sort Of
+Myth 5 “Any Community We’re In Will Kick Us Out If We Apply For Medicaid”

-Didn’t See Your Myth on the List?
+Didn’t See Your Myth On The List?